 PB have sent me the email so ... i have downloaded the only album on there i really want to keep (some holiday snaps froma few years ago) and the rest can stay there until the account folds or i get around to killing it.

-somewhat motivation free re next purchase - losing the love of auto - solar and kinetics being more in step with my frequent swapping etc.
+somewhat motivation free re next purchase - losing the

 I put new cams in my bike to give better mid range power, and went for a run in the glorious sunshine to make sure everything was fine.
 Ended up going a route that took me past where "it all began".